 For facing this problem, we will use the continuous wavelet transform (CWT) to provide a graphical extraction of murmur.
-The latter has proven components of a signal.
+The latter has proven to be the best approach may well represent the time and frequency components of a signal.

-Figure.19: Time frequency analysis by using the continuous wavelet transforms
+Figure 19: Time frequency analysis by using the continuous wavelet transforms.

-Table 1 gives the results of this segmentation of four PCG signals, Normal (N), Summation Gallop (SG) Drum Rumble (DR) and Aortic Stenosis (AS).
-Based on these results, it may be observed that the duration of the first heart sound S1 is longer than the duration of the second heart sound
+Table 1 gives the results of this segmentation of four PCG signals, Normal (N), Summation Gallop (SG) Drum Rumble (DR) and Aortic Stenosis

+(AS).
+Based on these results, it may be observed that the duration of the first heart sound S1 is longer than the duration of the second heart sound that the cardiac cycle length and the energy, varies with the presence and type of heart murmur.